Imagine starting your day with the smell of fresh coffee in your kitchen!

 Built-In Milk Frother Steam Wand

-Compact Yet Stylish Design
+Compact and Stylish Design

 Easy-to-Use Manual Controls

-Durable and High-Quality Construction
+Durable and High-Quality Build

 What Customers Are Saying

-Ready to Transform Your Coffee Routine?
+Ready to Upgrade Your Coffee Routine?

 Disclosure: As an Amazon Affiliate, I earn from qualifying purchases.
+Thank you for supporting us!

 Why Choose the WACACO Minipresso GR?

-Portability at Its Best: With dimensions of just 2.76″D x 2.36″W x 6.89″H and weighing only 0.36 kilograms, this espresso machine fits easily in your bag or backpack.
+Super Portable: At just 2.76″D x 2.36″W x 6.89″H and weighing only 0.36 kg, it easily fits in your bag or backpack.

 Key Features: